Azure/aksArc/eval/steps/2a_DeployAKSHCI_WAC.md

 10. Under **VM Networking**, ensure that **InternalNAT** is selected for the **Internet-connected virtual switch**
 11. For **Enable virtual LAN identification**, leave this selected as **No**
-12. For **Cloudagent IP** this is optional, so we will leave this blank
-13. For **IP address allocation method** choose **either DHCP or Static** depending on the choice you made for deployment of your Azure VM.
+12. For **IP address allocation method** choose **either DHCP or Static** depending on the choice you made for deployment of your Azure VM.
 If you're not sure, you can check by [validating your DHCP config](#optional---enabledisable-dhcp)
-14. If you select **Static**, you should enter the following:
+13. If you select **Static**, you should enter the following:
     1.  **Subnet Prefix**: 192.168.0.0/16
     2.  **Gateway**: 192.168.0.1
     3.  **DNS Servers**: 192.168.0.1